Archiving#

 Pack your data into a single archive#

 If you wish to archive multiple files at once, place them in a folder and create a tarball.
 It is much easier and more efficient for the archive system to handle one large file rather than many small ones.
-You can create it like this:
+That is the reason why we limited the number of inodes on each fileset to 2000.

 Then, create a list of the files present in the archive you just made: